ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/external-dictionaries/external-dicts-dict-sources.md

 # Sources of External Dictionaries

-An external dictionary can be connected from many different sources.
+An external dictionary can be connected to ClickHouse from many different sources.

-If dictionary is configured using xml-file, the configuration looks like this:
+If the dictionary is configured using an xml-file, the configuration looks like this:

 ``` xml
 <clickhouse>